traderjoe-xyz/joe-analytics/README.md

 # Trader Joe Analytics

-Analytics for Trader Joe DEX on Avalanche chain.
+Analytics for Trader Joe on Avalanche.

 Forked from `sushiswap-analytics`.